adriensieg/agentic-commerce-revolution/README.md

 Tell your favorite AI assistant **what you want**, and **it acts**.
 It **finds** products, **compares** options, **negotiates** prices, and **completes** the purchase — instantly. **No redirects**. **No forms**. **No friction**.

 **Retailers**: no more **costly kiosks** or **mobile apps** —just **expose** your **menu**, **catalog**, or **products** via an **MCP server** and let AI assistants handle the rest.

+**No app to download**.**No screen to tap**. **No line to wait in**.

+Just you, a chat window, and your order — placed in plain language, confirmed in seconds.

+This is the future for small commerce.
+Zero hardware.
+Zero maintenance.
+Zero friction.

+The next generation of ordering won't look like a touch screen.
+It'll look like a text message.

+Small businesses don't need a $10,000 kiosk.
+They need a phone number and an AI that listens.

+The revolution won't be digitized.
+It'll be conversational.

 Powered by a secure, **OAuth-protected MCP server**, our platform turns any **AI assistant** into a **fully autonomous buyer**.
 It can **discover products**, **execute transactions**, and **handle payments** end-to-end through a **trusted**, **standardized protocol**.